 [Guide] describes putting a Seagate SED into its evaluated configuration in section "General Setup & Configuration."
 The configuration steps for each type of drive include changing PINs (that is, authorization factors) to take ownership of a drive.
-[ST] section 6.1 "Overview of TOE Operations" identifies applicable PINs (search for "For TCG Enterprise there are four authentication PINs needed in order to gain access to all" and "For TCG Opal there are five authentication PINs needed in order to gain access to all" and "For TCG Opal there are five authentication PINs needed in order to gain access to all" and "In addition, for ATA security mode, there are also").
+[ST] section 6.1 "Overview of TOE Operations" identifies applicable PINs (search for "For TCG Enterprise, there are four authentication PINs needed in order to gain access to all" and "For TCG Opal, there are five authentication PINs needed in order to gain access to all" and "In addition, for ATA security mode, there are also").